Feast of the Transfiguration of the Lord

 Like Peter, we too might be afraid to enter into the cloud – be it from fear or the knowledge that it is beyond our capacity to fully comprehend.
 Or perhaps we are not ready to bear witness to the truths that have been revealed to us in the way that God is asking of us.
 The Transfiguration was a temporary event; it was meant to strengthen the faith of the disciples so that they could move forward in the work to which Christ was calling them.

-Photo © Marie-Armelle Beaulieu/CTS
+Photo © Marie-Armelle Beaulieu/CTS_____________________

 References